 - Ten Microsoft Surface tablets with 3D anatomy software

 - A large collection of anatomy and embryology textbooks and atlases

-- A large selection of plain film x-rays displaying pathological and normal anatomy
+- A large selection of digital x-rays displaying pathological and normal anatomy

 Our state-of-the-art facilities enable us to teach clinical anatomy to undergraduate and postgraduate students.
 Our bespoke anatomy laboratory offers students the opportunity to be taught in small or large groups.